qmk/qmk_firmware/docs/en/docs/custom_quantum_functions.md

 This page does not assume any special knowledge about QMK, but reading [Understanding QMK](understanding_qmk.md) will help you understand what is going on at a more fundamental level.

-## A Word on Core vs Keyboards vs Keymap :id=a-word-on-core-vs-keyboards-vs-keymap
+## A Word on Core vs Keyboards vs Keymap {: id=a-word-on-core-vs-keyboards-vs-keymap }

 We have structured QMK as a hierarchy: